-The Norwegian Sea ecoregion includes parts of the Exclusive Economic Zones (EEZs) of Norway, part of the Fisheries Protection Zone around Svalbard, and the North East Atlantic Fisheries Commission (NEAFC) regulatory area of the Norwegian Sea.
+The Norwegian Sea ecoregion includes parts of the EEZs of Norway, part of the Fisheries Protection Zone around Svalbard, and the North East Atlantic Fisheries Commission (NEAFC) regulatory area of the Norwegian Sea.
 Management of the pelagic stocks in the region is conducted by Coastal States and catching opportunities for pelagic stocks in the area are agreed during Coastal States meetings.
-National authorities manage activities in coastal waters (i.e. within 12 nautical miles) outside the coast of Norway.
+Norway manages the fishery in the Norwegian EEZ (i.e. within 200 nautical miles).
 The status of Svalbard waters is partly unresolved.
 Norway claims jurisdiction of the sea area around Svalbard based on the Svalbard Treaty from 1920 and has established a 200 nautical mile wide "fishery protection zone" around the archipelago.
-All nations that historically have been fishing in the Svalbard area still fish there, but Norway exercises control in the zone.
+All nations that historically have been fishing in the Svalbard area are still fishing there, but Norway exercises control in the zone.